The University of Windsor’s exciting history and continued transformation

 - During 1963 and 1964, affiliation agreements were made with Holy Redeemer College, Canterbury College and the new Iona College (United Church of Canada).

-- In 1964 Dr. J. Francis Leddy became President of the University of Windsor, and presided over a period of explosive growth of the university.
-From 1967-77, UWindsor grew from approximately 1,500 to 8,000 full-time students.
+- In 1964, Dr. J. Francis Leddy became President of the University of Windsor and presided over a period of explosive growth.
+It joined the International Association of Universities in June 1964, and from 1967-77, grew from approximately 1,500 to 8,000 full-time students.

 - The year 1988 marked the University of Windsor's 25th anniversary as a public institution.